yi-ge/file-sync/README.md

 ## Server-side API

-The `file-sync` program currently uses the `HTTP API` to complete synchronization interactions.
+The `file-sync` program currently uses the `HTTP API` to complete synchronization interactions, Server-to-client push is implemented using Server-Sent Events (SSE).
 Currently ~~ has completed ~~ the PHP version of the server-side API.

 <details><summary>CLICK ME</summary>
 <p>